 top of page

-One Sign Today, Many Signs Tomorrow
+One Sign Variant Today, Many Signs Variants Tomorrow

 • 3 min read

-Four days ago, we introduced GoSign Factory — our newest platform designed to scale how sign language data is collected, reviewed, and contributed by the Deaf community.
+Four days ago, we introduced GoSign Factory, our newest platform designed to scale how sign language data is collected, reviewed, and contributed by the Deaf community.

 Since that launch, we’ve seen a strong wave of interest, feedback, and important questions.
 We want to take a moment to address those directly and clarify our approach.